The global skills and competency framework for the digital world

 Marketing management: Level 7

-Level 7 - Set strategy, inspire, mobilise: Essence of the level: Operates at the highest organisational level, determines overall organisational vision and strategy, and assumes accountability for overall success
+Level 7 - Set strategy, inspire, mobilise: Essence of the level: Operates at the highest organisational level, determines overall organisational vision and strategy, and assumes accountability for overall success.

 (new)

-Leads the creation of long-term marketing strategies aligned with organisational vision and objectives.
+Leads the creation of long-term marketing strategies aligned with organisational vision.

-Directs the marketing function, ensuring the integration of marketing plans with business goals.
+Directs the marketing function, ensuring integration of marketing plans with business goals.
 Oversees the evaluation and optimisation of marketing activities, ensuring maximum impact and efficiency.

 Provides strategic advice to senior leadership on marketing trends and opportunities.